Here’s where the classic Christmas films are streaming this yearDec 9 | 5 min read

 The Netflix high school series starring Asa Butterfield and Gillian Anderson is back.
-But when is it released on Netflix?
-Who is in the cast?
-All you need to know
+But when is it released on Netflix, who's in the cast and what changes are coming to Moordale High?

 Sex Education has established itself as TV classic, making you cry tears of joy and laughter one scene after the next.

 If you've watched the first two seasons, you'll be dying to know what happens to the show’s central characters Otis Milburn, played by Asa Butterfield, and Maeve Wiley, played by Emma Mackey, failed to get a resolution to their romantic storyline at the end of season 2.